Local news: Practices in each country

 In the United States, local news is provided on local commercial broadcasting channels (some of which are television network affiliates).
 They can either be standalone newscasts that run for at least a half-hour or short segments that air attached to national morning newscasts approximately 25 and 55 minutes past the hour.
 As not all stations are owned and operated by a television network, the graphics, branding, and studio designs of a station's newscasts often differ from the network they are affiliated with although in recent years, affiliates have made some form of on-air reference to their corresponding networks in the branding of their newscasts.
 In addition, the local news departments of stations also superimpose their on-screen digital clocks, thermometers, and (occasionally) local news tickers on graphics provided by networks during morning network newscasts.
 Some cable channels are dedicated to local news coverage.
 Examples of this include NY1 in New York and WJLA 24/7 News (formerly NewsChannel 8) in the Washington, D.C. market.

 In Canada, the commercial broadcasters such as CTV have regional morning newscasts.
 There is also a bloc in the late afternoon dedicated to regional news.

 In the United Kingdom, most local news is provided on a local network station with similar branding and studio design to that of the national network news.
 Examples of this include the nationally networked BBC News and its regional news services such as BBC North West Tonight (on BBC North West) and BBC Newsline (on BBC Northern Ireland); the nationally networked ITV News and its regional stations including ITV Granada and UTV.
 The long version of BBC and ITV's local news shows often air during the 18:00 hour on weekday evenings.
-STV, which simulcasts most of the ITV network's programmes in Scotland, is not owned and operated by ITV but has its own branded newscast that broadcasts Scottish-centred news at the same time as ITV's regional news services.
+STV, which simulcasts most of the ITV network's programs in Scotland, is not owned and operated by ITV but has its own branded newscast that broadcasts Scottish-centred news at the same time as ITV's regional news services.